fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In 814 CE, al-Shāfi'ī decided to leave Baghdad for Egypt.
 The precise reasons for his departure from Iraq are uncertain, but it was in Egypt that he would meet another tutor, Sayyida Nafisa bint Al-Hasan, who would also financially support his studies, and where he would dictate his life's works to students.
 Several of his leading disciples would write down what al-Shāfi'ī said, who would then have them read it back aloud so that corrections could be made.
 Al-Shāfi'ī biographers all agree that the legacy of works under his name are the result of those sessions with his disciples.

-Nafisa was a descendant of Muhammad, through his grandson Hasan ibn Ali, who married another descendant of Muhammad, that is Ishaq al-Mu'tamin, the son of the Imam Ja'far al-Sadiq, who was reportedly a teacher of ash-Shafi'i's teacher Malik ibn Anas and Abu Hanifah.
-Thus all of the four great Imams of Sunni Fiqh (Abu Hanifah, Malik, his student Ash-Shafi'i, and his student Ibn Hanbal) are connected to Imam Ja'far from the Bayt (Household) of Muhammad, whether directly or indirectly.
+Nafisa was a descendant of Muhammad ﷺ  , through his grandson Hasan ibn Ali, who married another descendant of Muhammad ﷺ  , that is Ishaq al-Mu'tamin, the son of the  Ja'far al-Sadiq, who was reportedly a teacher of ash-Shafi'i's teacher Malik ibn Anas and Abu Hanifah.

 ### Legacy